Text - Treasa NicDhonncha & Hyperlinks - Antoinette Lydon

 Ownership of Land and Property

-The total annual valuation of rateable property after exemptions were deducted in Canrawer came to £27 5s 0d.
+The total annual valuation of rateable property in Portacarronbeg came to £11 5s.

 Out Offices and Land